cjbarrie/GSME_compliance/README.md

-# README — Screenshot Compliance Checks (Qualtrics → Wrangle → Shiny Annotation → Bundle)
+# Screenshot Compliance Check Pipeline for Global Social Media Experiment

-This repository automates a manual screenshot compliance-check workflow:
+This repository automates a manual screenshot compliance-check workflow for the Global Social Media Experiment:

 1. **Download** Qualtrics responses + screenshot uploads
 2. **Wrangle** into standardized CSVs for annotation